outaTiME/broccoli-replace/README.md

 If set to `false`, we match the pattern without `prefix` concatenation (useful when you want to lookup an simple string).

-> Check out [pattern-replace](https://github.com/outaTiME/pattern-replace#useprefix) documentation for more details.
+> This only applies for simple variable lookup mechanism.

 #### preservePrefix
 Type: `Boolean`